-From district heating to district cooling In the mid-1990s we started selling district cooling to our customers.
+From district heating to district cooling

+In the mid-1990s we started selling district cooling to our customers.
 Cooling was initially supplied to customers from several small refrigeration plants.
 For the past few years, cooling has been produced by the Rosenlund plant using free cooling, collected from the cold water of Göta river, supplemented by absorption cooling.
 Absorption is a process which uses waste heat from inter alia waste incineration and refineries during the summer months to convert heat to cooling.
 The method is extremely reliable and environmentally correct, since it saves electricity and minimizes noise.
 District cooling is distributed to central Gothenburg in an enclosed tunnel and buried pipeline system.

-Major efforts in the 2000s Our major bio-fuel efforts began in the early 2000s.
+Major efforts in the 2000s

+Our major bio-fuel efforts began in the early 2000s.
 Rya heating plant's hot water boiler was converted from natural gas to wood pellets in 2003.
 The following year, the hot water boiler at Sävenäs (which previously used coal and pine pitch oil) was converted to use bio-fuel.
 An important milestone for Göteborg Energi's district heating system was the opening of the highly efficient Rya combined heat and power plant in 2006.
 The plant satisfies approximately 30% of the Gothenburg's electricity requirements and approximately 35% of the city's district heating needs.
 Overall, Göteborg Energi's district heating system supplies over 60% of the Gothenburg residents with heat and hot water.
-Energy used for district heating output, 2008
+To increase the benefit for our customers we look for constant development and modernization of our system.
+To make sure to be in the forefront we are active in testing and elaborating on how to make most use of our system for example we are now testing how laundry machines, dryers and dish washers can make use of district heating.
+Energy used for district heating output, 2010

+Waste heat 79%

+(Waste heat includes heat from: Refuse incineration 26% Refineries and other industry: 24% Electricity production: 26% Wastewater: 3%)

+Renewable resources 12%

+(Biomass and renewable electricity)

+Fossil resources 9%

-Waste heat 81% (Waste heat includes heat from: Refuse incineration 27% Refineries and other industry: 30% Electricity production: 19% Wastewater: 5%) Renewable resources 15% (Biomass and renewable electricity) Fossil resources 4% (Oil, fossil electricity and natural gas) Over 80% of the heat in our district heating system is recycled energy that would otherwise be lost
+(Oil, fossil electricity and natural gas)

+Nearly 80% of the heat in our district heating system is recycled energy that would otherwise be lost

 Great environmental benefits with utilised waste heat Our production facilities include combined heat and power plants, hot water plants and heat pumps that recycle waste heat from Gryaab's treated waste water.
 In addition to waste heat generated by electricity production in our own plants, we recycle waste heat from two large refineries and from the region's waste incinerator at Renova.
 Waste heat recovery by Göteborg Energi's district heating network produces great environmental benefits - our own heat production is reduced correspondingly, resulting in reduced emissions.
-Today, over 80% of our district heating is based on waste heat.
-During 2010 Renova will increase their waste heat delivery by 20%.
-Entirely fossil free by 2050 The predominant fuel used in our production process is natural gas.
-We use natural gas chiefly in our combined heat and power plants to recycle heat from electricity production.
-Approximately one-fifth of our production's fuel mix consists of bio-fuels (wood-chips, wood pellets, bio-oil); the rest is electricity for heat pumps.
-Only around 0.1% comes from fossil oil, and each year we reduce the use of fossil resources in our district heating production.
-Biogas production will amount to 1 TWh by 2020.
-Our long-range goal is to be entirely fossil free by 2050.
+Today, nearly 80% of our district heating is based on waste heat.
+R&D together with customers In collaboration with customers we try to find new ways of making our system even more efficient.
+For example we have ongoing testing on how to use buildings as a storage for energy and through that decrease the environmental impact and cost for customers.
+Another project is to experiment on how to use our heat for example laundry machines and dryers in apartment buildings.
+Heat output per raw material, 1979-2010

-Heat output per raw material, 1979-2008 Primary production facilities for the district heating system
+Primary production facilities for the district heating system